Mortal/gittalk/gittalk.md

 This article is NOT intended to be a git tutorial, and there is no guarantee that you can take the insights from the article and apply it directly in your day-to-day life, but the hope is that the insights can help you a bit the next time you are faced with merge conflicts and codebase branch reorganizations.

+In fact, in many organizations, it can be more economically efficient to implement project workflows where long-lived feature branches are forbidden and simply have developers redo their work from scratch when they face difficult merge conflicts, than have the developers train and hone their git abilities to solve esoteric git riddles.

+With this mindset, this article can instead be seen as theoretical research aiming to inspire the development of version control systems to provide better workflows around merge conflicts.

+On the other hand, for developers who already have a very good grasp of git's interface and data model, it can feel like a defeat to give up and give in to git's default merge conflict marker soup, and the ideas and tools in this article can be another expert trick to have handy in the big toolbox that you only pull out in case of the biggest and most complicated code conflicts.

 There are lots of useful git tutorials online.
 To highlight a few:

 * https://git-scm.com/book/en/v2